-- The bandwidth value in the table represents the bandwidth of the instance, that is, the total bandwidth of all shards or nodes in the instance.
+- The bandwidth value in the table refers to the bandwidth of the instance.
+It is the sum of bandwidth of all shards or nodes on the instance.

-- The bandwidth in the table is the internal bandwidth of the Redis instance.
-The Internet bandwidth is determined by the internal bandwidth and is limited by the bandwidth of the connection between the Redis instance and the client.
-We recommend that you connect to the instance over an internal network to maximize its performance.
+- The bandwidth listed in the table is the internal bandwidth of the ApsaraDB for Redis instance.
+The Internet bandwidth is determined by the internal bandwidth and is limited by the bandwidth of the connection between the instance and a client.
+We recommend that you connect to the instance over an internal network to maximize the performance.

-- The following example explains the maximum number of new connections per second: If the maximum number of new connections per second of an instance is 10000, the actual number of concurrent connections at the Nth second after the instance starts to run is 12000, at the (N+1)th second, the actual number of concurrent connections is 22000, then the number of new connections within that second is 22000-12000=10000, which is not greater than the maximum number of new connections per second.
+- The following example explains the maximum number of new connections that can be added per second: The maximum number of new connections per second of an instance is 10,000.
+The maximum number of connections is 50,000.
+The actual number of connections at the Nth second after the instance starts to run is 12,000.
+Then, at the (N+1)th second, the number of connections is 22,000 (12,000 + 10,000).

 Q: Why does the maximum number of concurrent connections of my instance differ from that of the same instance described in this topic?

 A: The maximum number of concurrent connections of some instance types may be adjusted after service upgrades.
-If the maximum number of concurrent connections of your instance is different than those described in this topic, refer to Modify instance configurations and modify your instance configurations.
+If the maximum number of concurrent connections of your instance is different than those described in this topic, refer to Change specifications and modify your instance configurations.
 You are not charged for the same instance type.